Saturday, May 19, 2012

 Temitade walked to my desk and picked up my phone, she handed it to me and rattled off some numbers “those are the police emergency numbers that my dad gave me” she explained

 I rolled my eyes and she giggled.
-It was common knowledge that apart from our mutual love for his daughter, my older brother and I had nothing else we agreed on.
+It is common knowledge that apart from our mutual love for his daughter, my older brother and I have nothing else we agree on.
 For instance, if I had a daughter I would not leave her at my brother’s for the weekend and arm her with emergency numbers.
 I would show some trust.

 Asking Temitade to stay in the room and ignoring her pout, I ran downstairs and arrived at the house almost the same time the officers arrived in a black beat up van.